mbithenzomo/flask-bucketlist-api/README.md

 a *bucket list* is a *number of experiences or achievements that a person hopes to have or accomplish during their lifetime*.

-This is an API for an online Bucket List service using `Flask`.
+This is a RESTful API for an online Bucket List service using `Flask`.

 ## Installation and Set Up
 Clone the repo from GitHub: